oscie57/tiktok-voice/readme.md

 To use this, you need Python 3.8+ and all of the required packages installed.

-To install required packages, run `pip3 install playsound requests`
+To install required packages, run `pip3 install playsound requests` or `pip3 install -r requirements.txt`

 ### Read from file
 1. Make sure you have your text in plaintext.
 You can name it anything